|Primary Position||Point Guard|

 12JUN2019 - Heart & Hustle Award - the only Freshman to receive an Award for our High School Basketball Team

 05JUN2019 - 2018/19 Player of The Year Award - London Ramblers U15 Girls JUEL Prep Basketball

 06JUN2018 - 2017/18 Player of The Year Award - London Ramblers U14 Girls Basketball

 Picked up to play in the NIKE EYBL Boo Williams event in Hampton, Virginia - April 26-28, 2019 for the SouthWest Basketball Academy 9th Grade Girls team.
-I will be wearing jersey #15 for the 15U team in the Bob Myers Division.
-Game information is:

 I am a 15 year old 9th grade student (September 2018).
 I am left handed.
 I am a ball handler/shooter/defender who loves basketball.